 Fortunately for those having trouble with app discovery, especially in terms of locating the hidden gems that Apple doesn’t always showcase on its primary App Store lists, I’ll be giving a brief rundown of my favorite App Store apps with the hope that perhaps you might find something useful.

-I think Apple’s Weather app is starting to show its age, and while the company’s acquisition of Dark Sky could be a positive thing, it certainly seems like Apple isn’t in any rush to provide a better universal Weather app for all of its mobile platforms.
+I think Apple’s Weather app is starting to show its age, despite the recent redesign and while the company’s acquisition of Dark Sky could be a positive thing for future upgrades, it certainly seems like Apple isn’t in any rush to provide a better universal Weather app for all of its mobile platforms.

 That’s why I turn to Carrot Weather, a beautifully designed Weather app with extensive features including but not limited to weather forecasts, hyper-detailed outdoor condition reports, built-in radar, user-configurable notifications, support for various weather data sources, a snarky attitude, and a whole lot more.

 It’s obvious that the developer of Carrot Weather has spent a lot of time refining the app over the years, and the recent facelift makes it look even more aesthetically pleasing when viewing the weather.

 Carrot weather is available for free from the App Store, however you can make the app substantially more powerful by opting in to various subscription tiers depending on what you need.

 While Apple’s Calendar app is functional, I’m just not impressed whatsoever by its user interface.
 I feel like there’s not enough utilization of the available screen real estate and it’s lacking features that it could otherwise make the Calendar app more user friendly.

 Since it doesn’t seem like Apple’s Calendar will will be getting a substantial facelift any time soon, I found myself switching to Fantastical.
 This app provides an all-in-one user experience with an interface that displays a monthly or weekly event view (whichever you prefer) alongside a list of upcoming events.